RedHatNordicsSA/linux4win/content/assign4.md

 sudo cp /etc/ansible/hosts /etc/ansible/hosts.backup
 ```

 :boom: So now we have a backup file we can lookup if needed.
 Now it is time to fill the file with simple context.
-Type below commands to put your Red Hat Enterprise Linux server into the inventory file:
+Copy the text from below and change the ```ip.address.of.linuxserverX``` part to reflect your two internal ips:
 ```
 sudo su -
 echo "[linux]" > /etc/ansible/hosts